-If your BMW is making unusual noises, getting the car diagnosed as soon as possible is important.
+If your BMW is making unusual noises, diagnosing the car as soon as possible is important.
 Certain car problems can put your safety at risk.
 In this article, we go over common BMW noises and possible causes.

 BMW Makes Noise When Braking

-If your BMW is making a noise when braking, the most probable cause is worn brake pads.
+If your BMW makes a noise when braking, the most probable cause is worn brake pads.
 You should also note the brake pad warning message on the iDrive screen.

 BMW Makes Noise When Unlocking